 Taxes are complicated in the best of times.
 After a gray divorce, ignoring the tax implications of divided retirement benefits adds a whole new layer.
 Though you think you’re getting one thing, you may wind up with something else entirely.

 For example, do you know the differences between a traditional 401(k) or IRA versus a Roth 401(k) or Roth IRA?
 One’s taxable, one isn’t.

 Say you have a $100,000 401(k).
 The IRS taxes that amount when you remove money, so you wind up with significantly less.

 With a Roth IRA, by comparison, you pay the taxes when the money is deposited, not withdrawn.

 On paper, a $200,000 IRA and $200,000 Roth IRA may look the same.

 In reality, they may provide very different results.
-Knowing details like this can help you negotiate the best settlement.
+This is just one example.
+Knowing details like this helps you negotiate the best settlement.

 Related Reading: How the New Tax Plan Changes Spousal Support Payments

 For most people, a house is the biggest purchase you ever make.
-But it’s so much more than a simple possession.
+But it’s also so much more than a simple possession.
 It’s where you live, raise kids, and build a life.
-During a gray divorce, it’s also often the biggest asset to divide.
+During a gray divorce, as in many others, it’s also often the biggest asset to divide.

 Because of this and the emotional connection, many people fight to keep the house.
-That’s not always in your best financial interest.
+That’s not always in your best financial interest, however.
 Houses cost money to maintain.
-You also have mortgages and taxes.
+You also have mortgages and taxes to account for.